Wednesday, 23 December 2020

 Books and more

-Imagine the dry fruit and sweets display of an oriental bazaar stall, and put it in the middle of a crammed book shop filled with mediavistic and orientalistic literature.
-Sit down in front of the shop or at the bar table inside and order oriental-style coffee, tea, and mezze.
+Imagine the dry fruit and sweets display of an oriental bazaar stall, and put it in the middle of a crammed book shop filled with mediavistic, orientalistic and cooking literature.
+When it's possible again sit down in front of the shop or at the single bar table inside and order oriental-style coffee, tea, and mezze.
 Have a chat with the owner and scroll the book shelves while you wait -- you will find interesting media on medieval arts and crafts, food, biographies of historic persons, films, facts and fiction in German, English, and even French.
-Your meal -- the falafel, perhaps a soup -- will be fully organic as are the drinks and many of the dried fruit.
-Not everything else, but where in Munich will you find sweets imported from Damaskus?
-You will also find earthen oil lamps, soaps from the now sadly destroyed soap shops in Aleppo, home-made rose jams, and (usually conventional) delicatessen from French supermarkets.
-Saladins Souk, also dubbed Haidhauser Oase as the blackboards in front of it have it can be found in the beautiful quarter of Haidhausen a few minutes North-West from Ostbahnhof station.
-Be prepared to find an always changing display of (not always organic) delicatessen often brought by the owners from their travels or made by their friends.
-The deep-fried lunch items are prepared more healthily in a low-fat fryer, and birch sugar is used as sweetener throughout the menu.
-You can also order lunch delivery as long as you phone in between 10 and 12 am.
-Recently the shop was closed a lot on weekdays.
+Your meal -- the falafel, perhaps a soup -- will be fully organic as are the drinks and the home-made dried fruit.

-[Munich, Haidhausen, organic, cafe, coffee, tea, deli, books, lunch, delivery, French, falafel, shopping, covid, corona]
+[Munich, Haidhausen, organic, cafe, coffee, tea, deli, books, lunch, delivery, fashion, French, falafel, shopping, covid, corona]

 Monday, 06 April 2020